 The Rounding Value is a consumption logic parameter.
 All consumption logic parameters should be set per product location.
 They can also be set by grouping of product locations by understanding the interaction with the other consumption parameters.
 This is best accomplished by displaying a spreadsheet or table of product locations and their consumption parameters to those with the business knowledge to intelligently provide feedback on what the parameters should be.
 After this initial meeting, the consumption parameter results should be analyzed to fully understand what the implications are for what the agreed upon settings are and socializing that analysis among a broad group of decision makers.
 This continues not to be done in companies.
 This is why they still have problems with ensuring that their consumption logic parameters are internally and externally consistent.

 Latest posts by Shaun Snapp (see all)

-- Changing Forecast Values in the Univariate View with SAP DP - September 21, 2014
+- How the Forecast Profile Shows in the Univariate View of SAP DP - October 22, 2014